Finding My Way Back To Me

 I hold a masters degree in Social-Organizational Psychology from Columbia University, a bachelors degree from Babson College, and a Certificate in Collective Intelligence (Cultural, Social, Emotional) from the Workplace Learning Institute at Columbia University.
 I am a doctoral student in the Learning & Leadership Ed.D. program at Columbia University.

-My coach training is through the the Coaches Training Institute (CTI), the largest non-profit educational institute for the coaching profession, certified by the International Coach Federation and Inner Glow Circle, the leader in experiential & ontological coach and business training.
+My coach training is through the Coaches Training Institute (CTI), the largest non-profit educational institute for the coaching profession, certified by the International Coach Federation and Inner Glow Circle, the leader in experiential & ontological coach and business training.
 I am trained in the Co-Active Coaching Model.